ai-cam/ai-cam.github.io/_calls/2025-05-04-ai-sciencepreneurship-bootcamp.md

         design, or modelling in their field of expertise.
 Those looking to build these skills can access preparatory courses through Accelerate Science's training programs before applying.
-    - heading: What is the time commitment?
-      content: Participants must commit to attending all three days of the bootcamp (25-26 June, 2025) and actively participate in working sessions.
     - heading: How can I apply?
       content: >-
         Applications are now open at <https://forms.gle/TEQedN8LtdhyJd8dA>.